Tagalog language

 A Tagalog speaker, recorded in South Africa.

-Tagalog (/təˈɡɑːlɒɡ/ tə-GAH-log, /tl/; Baybayin: ᜆᜄᜎᜓᜄ᜔) is an Austronesian language spoken as a first language by the ethnic Tagalog people, who make up a quarter of the population of the Philippines, and as a second language by the majority.
-Its de facto standardized and codified form, officially named Filipino, is the national language of the Philippines, and is one of the nation's two official languages, alongside English.
+Tagalog (/təˈɡɑːlɒɡ/ tə-GAH-log; /tl/; Baybayin: ᜆᜄᜎᜓᜄ᜔) is an Austronesian language spoken as a first language by the ethnic Tagalog people, who make up a quarter of the population of the Philippines, and as a second language by the majority.
+Its standardized and codified form, Filipino, is the national language of the Philippines, and is one language of the nation's two official languages, alongside English.

+Tagalog, like other Austronesian languages, commonly uses verb-subject-object order, but can also use subject-verb-object order.
+Tagalog follows the trigger system of morphosyntactic alignment that is common among Philippine languages.
+It has head-initial directionality.
+It is an agglutinative language but can also display inflection.
+It is not a tonal language and can be considered a pitch-accent language and a syllable-timed language.
+It has nine basic parts of speech.

-Tagalog is closely related to other Philippine languages, such as the Bikol languages, the Bisaya languages, Ilocano, Kapampangan, and Pangasinan, and more distantly to other Austronesian languages, such as the Formosan languages of Taiwan, Indonesian, Malay, Hawaiian, Māori, Malagasy, and many more.
+Tagalog is closely related to other Philippine languages, such as the Bikol languages, the Bisayan languages, Ilocano, Kapampangan, and Pangasinan, and more distantly to other Austronesian languages, such as the Formosan languages of Taiwan, Indonesian, Malay, Hawaiian, Māori, Malagasy, and many more.

 Classification

 Tagalog is a Central Philippine language within the Austronesian language family.
 Being Malayo-Polynesian, it is related to other Austronesian languages, such as Malagasy, Javanese, Indonesian, Malay, Tetum (of Timor), and Yami (of Taiwan).
-It is closely related to the languages spoken in the Bicol Region and the Visayas islands, such as the Bikol group and the Visayan group, including Waray-Waray, Hiligaynon and Cebuano.
+It is closely related to the languages spoken in the Bicol Region and the Visayas islands, such as the Bikol group and the Visayan group, including Waray, Hiligaynon and Cebuano.

-Tagalog differs from its Central Philippine counterparts with its treatment of the Proto-Philippine schwa vowel /*ə/.
+Tagalog differs from other Central Philippine languages with its treatment of the Proto-Philippine schwa vowel /*ə/.
 In most Bikol and Visayan languages, this sound merged with //u// and /[o]/.
 In Tagalog, it has merged with //i//.
 For example, Proto-Philippine /*dəkət/ (adhere, stick) is Tagalog dikít and Visayan and Bikol dukót.

 Proto-Philippine /*r/, /*j/, and /*z/ merged with //d// but is //l// between vowels.
 Proto-Philippine /*ŋajan/ (name) and /*hajək/ (kiss) became Tagalog ngalan and halík.
 Adjacent to an affix, however, it becomes //r// instead: bayád (paid) → bayaran (to pay).

-Proto-Philippine /*R/ merged with //ɡ//. /*tubiR/ (water) and /*zuRuʔ/ (blood) became Tagalog tubig and dugô.